 3. Slice the bok choy and bring a large pan of salted water to the boil, ready to cook the noodles and the bok choy.

 4. To make the pork or beef topping, heat up a wok, add a tablespoon of rapeseed oil and fry the meat on a high heat.
 You want it to develop a nice colour and almost start to crisp.
 If any liquid comes out, keep cooking until it all evaporates.
 This should take around 5 minutes.
-Then add in 2 tablespoons of Shoaxing Rice Wine, a tablespoon of Hoisin Sauce, the grated ginger, half the spring onions and preserved black beans.
+Then add in 2 tablespoons of Shoaxing Rice Wine, a tablespoon of Hoisin Sauce and the grated ginger.
 Cook for another minute, then turn off the heat, leaving everything in the pan to keep warm.

 5. Drop the noodle nests into the boiling water and cook for 2 minutes, stirring occasionally.
 After 1½ minutes, drop in the sliced bok choy and cook for another 30 seconds.
 Drain everything into a colander.

 6. You're now ready to plate up.
-Divide the sauce between 4 bowls, pile on the noodles and bok choy, top with the cooked pork, plenty of toasted peanuts, the remainder of your spring onions and a teaspoon or two of crispy chilli oil.
+Divide the sauce between 4 bowls, pile on the noodles and bok choy, top with the cooked pork, plenty of toasted peanuts, the spring onions, a few tablespoons of hot chicken stock to loosen everything up and a teaspoon or two of crispy chilli oil.

 When you come to eat, stir everything together in your bowl and enjoy.
 If by any chance you have some left overs, they are extremely good eaten cold the following day.